-In a joint managing conservatorship both parents share the rights and duties to their child.
-They can either be given those rights and duties jointly, exclusively, or independently.
+In a joint managing conservatorship, both parents share the rights and duties of their child.
+They can either be given those rights and duties jointly, exclusively or independently.

-In JMC a primary conservator will need to be designated and this conservator will have the right to establish the primary residence of the child.
+In JMC, a primary conservator will need to be designated, and this conservator will have the right to establish the child's primary residence.

 Best Interests of the Child

-In Texas, decisions made regarding a child are always made on the standard of what is in the “best interests of the child.”
-Especially when deciding between sole and joint conservatorship this standard is employed.
+In Texas, decisions made regarding a child are always made on the standard of what is in the “best interests.”
+Especially when deciding between sole and joint conservatorship, this standard is employed.
 There are some factors that a court will look at to help bring them to their decision and can include:

-- The child’s desires: a child’s desires will only be taken into consideration if they are 12 and over.
+- The child’s desires: a child’s desires will only be considered if they are 12 and over.

 - The emotional and physical needs of the child (both present/future)